Other Major reasons to serve this airport

 - MLA is served by the local bus services, taxis as well as several car rental companies.

-Malta International Airport is Malta's only airport – having a 30 minute catchment of the whole of Malta's population, which were 417,617 inhabitants in 2011.
+Malta International Airport is Malta’s only airport – having a 30 minute catchment of the whole of Malta’s population.

 - 45 min catchment area: 872,000 people